 99. Instant read kitchen thermometer.

-100. Ice sphere molds to cool your beverage in style.
+100. Whiskey stones or ice sphere molds to cool your beverage in style.

 Tell us your favorite stocking stuffer ideas in comments.